$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: Langevin deformation of flows on Wasserstein space

-In this section we extend the idea of Section $5$ to introduce the Langevin deformation of geometric flows on the infinite dimensional Wasserstein space over compact Riemannian manifolds.
-We observe that the Langevin deformation of geometric flows is indeed the potential flow of the compressible Euler equation with damping on manifolds.
-Using the Kato-Majada theory of quasi-linear symmetric hyperbolic system we prove the existence, uniqueness and regularity of solution to the Cauchy problem of the compressible Euler equation with damping on compact Riemannian manifolds.
-Finally we prove the existence, uniqueness and regularity of solution to the Cauchy problem of the Langevin deformation of flows on the Wasserstein space over compact Riemannian manifolds.
+In this section we extend the idea and results in Section~\ref{finite.flow} to the infinite dimensional Wasserstein space over compact Riemannian manifolds, and introduce the Langevin deformation of flows on the Wasserstein space $P_2^\infty(M, \mu)$.
+Based on the connection between the Langevin deformation of flows on $P_2^\infty(M, \mu)$ and the the compressible Euler equation with damping, we prove the well-posedness of the Langevin deformation of flows.
+Finally we show the convergence results of the Langevin deformation of flows when $c$ approaches $0$ and $\infty$ respectively.